jose-Abel/Ruby-Capstone-Telegram-Bot/README.md

 ## Getting Started

 In order to run this bot, if you want to have your own channel for it and your own API keys, after cloning this repository and get inside the root of the repository, create a .env file in the root of this project.
-Assigned 3 variable for the 3 API keys in the .env file, the API keys are the telegram token, the coinmarketcap API key and the crypto-news-api key.
+Assigned 3 variable for the 3 API keys in the .env file, the API keys are the telegram token, the coinmarketcap API key and the cryptopanig API key.

 ### Telegram Token